Buffett says people shouldn't worry about Berkshire, banks

 There has been an intense focus on improving railroad safety in the wake of the fiery Feb.
 3 Norfolk Southern derailment outside East Palestine, Ohio, that prompted evacuations and lingering health concerns after hazardous chemicals were released.

+Buffett said Norfolk Southern “handled it terribly” and was “tone deaf” in their initial response to that derailment.
+He pointed out that after a recent BNSF derailment, CEO Katie Farmer was on a plane right away to respond to the crash.
+Norfolk Southern's CEO Alan Shaw has repeatedly promised to make things right in East Palestine, but he was slow to meet with residents after the derailment and the railroad missed one of the initial community meetings to answer residents' questions.

+Norfolk Southern didn't respond directly to Buffett's comments, but a spokesman for that railroad pointed out that Shaw was in East Palestine in the days right after the derailment when officials decided to release chemicals from several tank cars and burn them to prevent an explosion.

-Buffett and Abel said it's impossible to ensure there will be no derailments because of everything that's involved in running a railroad, but the industry is generally getting safer over time, and it will get better now.
+Buffett and Abel said it's impossible to ensure there will be no derailments because of everything that's involved in running a railroad in all sorts of conditions, but the industry is generally getting safer over time, and it will get better now.

 “There’s no question there’s lessons to be learned for the industry as a whole and there’s room for improvement,” Abel said.

+Buffett did reconsider a $4 billion investment he made last year in chipmaker Taiwan Semiconductor after he said he re-evaluated the geopolitical risk that China could intervene in that country and disrupt the company's operations.

+But Buffett remains one of Apple's biggest backers even though that company relies heavily on Chinese suppliers because he believes that most iPhone users would refuse to give up their Apple devices even if someone offered them $10,000.
+That customer loyalty makes Apple, which is Berkshire's biggest investment, attractive.

 Berkshire owns dozens of businesses besides BNSF, including Geico insurance, a number of large utilities an assortment of manufacturing and retail businesses.
-It also holds more than $300 billion of investments, including major stakes in Apple and Coca-Cola.
+It also holds more than $300 billion of investments, including major stakes in Occidental Petroleum and Coca-Cola.